 Put the "whip tip" on the thin CA bottle and carefully wick the CA under only one side of the frets, immediately wiping up any excess.
 2 sides if the fret was loose in the slot.
 It is thinner than water and runs quickly.
 Keep the tip about 1⁄4" away from the ends of the frets to not have the glue run off the fretboard onto the finish.
-If the fret won't stay seated you can use your radiused sanding block to clamp it down while the glue dries.
-Don't forget to put some wax paper on it to prevent it from possibly being glued to the fret.
+Quickly clamp the fret down with your radiused sanding block for a couple of minutes while the glue dries.
+BE SURE you've applied Renaissance Wax to the fretboard first!!